On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections for differential-algebraic equations

-Note that in the linear case the identity matrix $\bm{I}_{Mn}$ in the iteration matrix $\bm{K}$ is replaced by a matrix $\bm{I}_{n_d,0}$ whose first $n_d$ diagonal entries are equal to one and the remaining $n_a$ entries are zero.
+Note that in the linear case the identity matrix $\bm{I}_n$ in the iteration matrix $\bm{K}$ in \prettyref{eq:iteration_matrix} is replaced by a matrix $\bm{I}_{n_d,0}$ whose first $n_d$ diagonal entries are equal to one and the remaining $n_a$ entries are zero.

 \begin{remark}[Algebraic constraints as stiff limit] Let us study the scalar differential equation